sumitsarkar1/eva7/README.md

 must mention "what" results you finally got and how did you evaluate your results must mention what loss function you picked and why! training MUST happen on the GPU

+Data representation :
+1. Initially an array of 60000 integers (call it R_train) is randomly generated and fixed as the training data set
+2. A custom data loader is used which combines the MNIST data and the R_train